Chapter 7 Bankruptcy Frequently Asked Questions (2021 Update)

 In a Chapter 13, you can pay your overdue child-support payments over a period of up to 5-years.
-This would also restore any license suspensions and manage any "rule to show cause" matters before the court.
+This would also restore any license suspensions and manage any "rule to show cause" matters.

 I am in a LGBT Civil Union, can we file a joint bankruptcy?

 Yes.
 In the Northern District of Illinois, Civil Unions have the same rights as marriage.